Johnnydouble/life-fiber/README.md

 - build and run the project (`npm run start`)

 #### Why life-fiber?
-- wanted to try out node
+- I wanted to try out:
+    - node
-- wanted to try out typescript
+    - typescript
-- there was a library i wanted to use
+    - a specific library
-> **go near at your own risk!**
+- I didn't want to try out:
+    - the curseforge app